dennylslee/rock-paper-scissors-DeepRL/Readme.md

 The objective of this project is to construct an AI agent to play a simple 2 players rock-paper-scissors game using reinforcement learning (RL) technique - particularly the double-DQN algorithm.

 In previous design project, we have built a player using simple LSTM-based neural network that is trained using traditional supervised learning method.
-The downside of that is the model is effectively static and does not adapt to model drift or fundamental behavioral changes.
-With a RL-based approach, we like to see that the AI agent demostrate some ability to counter the changing strategy of the opponent and continue to generate better win rate than the opposing player.
+The downside is that the model is effectively static and does not adapt to model drift or fundamental behavioral changes.
+With a RL-based approach, we like to see that the AI agent demostrates some ability to counter the changing strategy of the opponent and continue to generate better win rate than the opposing player.

-Note that unlike other RL project in which the AI agent is to learn a task successfully and generalize to other future data (i.e. a form of semi supervised learning using rewards as label - this is my analogy and is technically not precise), in this particular set up, there is no completion per se.
+Note that unlike other RL project in which the AI agent is to learn a task successfully and generalizes to other future data (i.e. a form of semi supervised learning using rewards as label - this is my analogy and is technically not precise), in this particular set up, there is no completion per se.
 That is the game never ends.
 The RL agent simply continues to adapt and adjust as best as it can.

 ## Q-Learning Basics

 This project utiltized the double-DQN RL algorithm as the basis for the AI agent as player 1.
-DeepMind was very instrutmental in popularizing Q-learning recent and had contributed multple architectural enhancements in recent years - thought Q-Learning was first pioneered by Watkins in 1992.
+DeepMind was very instrutmental in popularizing Q-learning recently and had contributed multple architectural enhancements in recent years - do note that Q-Learning was first pioneered by Watkins in 1992.
 See few popular papers on DQN (deep Q-learning network) in the reference section.

 In its essence, Deep Q-Learning is to learn a "policy" (which in practice is a deep learning network) such that it maximizes the expected return of future action.
 The Q-value is the "action value" function.
-Its absolute magnitude has no real meaning but is recurrsively derived to guide the system which action to take at any moment such that the chosen action is believed to lead to maximum future rewards.
+Its absolute magnitude has no real meaning but is recurrsively derived to guide the system on which action to take at any moment such that the chosen action is believed to lead to maximum future rewards.

 Some of the enhancments utilized in this design that is over and beyond basic Q-learning are as following.
 Most of these are introduced mainly by DeepMind in recent years.

 1) Dual models (hence the term "double") - one model is to drive the action decision (also sometime refers as online model or behavior model) and one to act as the target model.
-The inner weights are "tranferred" from the action model to the target model on every move cycle.
+The inner weights are "tranferred" from the action model to the target model on every move cycle on a discounted basis.
 2) Exploiting vs exploration using epsilon-greedy method.
 This is essential in any RL design since exploration is important, especially during the start of the process, for searching in different areas of that state space that might lead to better optimal operation position.
 When exploring, it is often termed "off-policy" whereas taking an action according to exploitation is often termed "on-policy".
 3) Experience reply - instead of using most recent history as the learning space, DeepMind introduced the concept of experience reply in which past pass-through of the state space is stored in memory.
 Such memories are recalled (sampled) at each move and used in the SGD process (thus achieving the reinforcement notion).